-Affix the condensate trap assembly to the interior of the side panel in the blower compartment.
+Affix the condensate trap assembly to the interior of the side panel in the blower compartment for upflow positions; the interior of the side panel in the burner compartment for downflow positions.
+For horizontal positions affix the condensate trap assembly to the exterior side panels.

 Three plastic drain hose clamps are provided in the parts bag.
 The large one (black) is used for securing the drain hose to the front manifold cover drain outlet.
 The medium one (white) is used for securing the drain hose to the 5/8" barbed fitting on the condensate trap assembly.
-The small one (black) is used to secure the drain hose to the $\frac{1}{2}$ " barbed fitting on the condensate trap assembly.
+The small one (black) is used to secure the drain hose to the 1⁄2" barbed fitting on the condensate trap assembly.